-Anna Weiss and James Taylor
+INTRODUCTION Anna Weiss and James Taylor

-Welcome to the 2nd Edition of Core Standards for Pain Management Services in the UK (CSPMS).
-We hope this edition will build on the strong foundation established by the 1st Edition.
+Welcome to the second edition of Core Standards for Pain Management Services in the UK (CSPMS).
+We hope that this edition will build on the strong foundation established by the first edition.
 Having consulted you, the readers and contributors, our mission was to refine the document and improve its accessibility and practicality as a source of guidance.
-This has also been an opportunity to bring standards and recommendations in line with latest evidence and add new and informative content including an update on the national framework for pain services in England, chapters that reflect an integrated approach linking tiers of care, and dedicated chapters that address transitional pain management for young people and safeguarding.
+This has also been an opportunity to bring standards and recommendations in line with latest evidence and add new and informative content, including an update on the national framework for pain services in England, chapters that reflect an integrated approach linking tiers of care and dedicated chapters that address transitional pain management for young people and safeguarding.

-The central aim of CSPMS is to coalesce best practice from across the home nations' heterogeneous pain services into a single reference document that sets benchmarks by which quality of care can be improved, from the first GP consultation to intervention in a Highly Specialised Pain Service.
-It is hoped that these benchmarks will be used by people with pain, General Practitioners, Commissioners, Regulatory Bodies and Pain Services to improve access and continuity, champion safety and effectiveness and direct resources to pathways and therapeutic interventions that offer the best value for money.
+The central aim of CSPMS is to coalesce best practice from across the home nations' heterogeneous pain services into a single reference document that sets benchmarks by which quality of care can be improved, from the first general practitioner (GP) consultation to intervention in a highly specialised pain service.
+It is hoped that these benchmarks will be used by people with pain, GPs, commissioners, regulatory bodies and pain services to improve access and continuity, champion safety and effectiveness, and direct resources to pathways and therapeutic interventions that offer the best value for money.